nodejs/node/doc/api/dns.md

 On error, `err` is an [`Error`][] object, where `err.code` is the error code.
-Keep in mind that `err.code` will be set to `'ENOTFOUND'` not only when the hostname does not exist but also when the lookup fails in other ways such as no available file descriptors.
+Keep in mind that `err.code` will be set to `'ENOTFOUND'` not only when the host name does not exist but also when the lookup fails in other ways such as no available file descriptors.

 `dns.lookup()` does not necessarily have anything to do with the DNS protocol.